 our team

-The hogs are a diverse group, ranging in age from 18 to 70, with the majority of players between 21 and 35 years of age.
-The players are mix of local professionals, UF graduate and professional students, and Santa Fe College undergraduates.
-We have players on the team with as many as 20 years experience, but the majority of our players are home grown, in that they learned rugby here in Gainesville with the Hogs.
-Once a Hog, you are a Hog for Life.
+The Hogs are a diverse group, ranging in age from 18 to 70, with the majority of players between 21 and 35 years old.
+The players comprise a mix of local professionals, UF graduate and professional students, and Santa Fe College undergraduates.
+We have players on the team with as much as 20 years of experience, but the majority of our players are homegrown, having learned rugby here in Gainesville with the Hogs.
+Once you're a Hog, you're a Hog for life.

-We play the majority of our “competitive” matches in the spring and use the fall season to “warm up” for spring league play.
-Regardless, we always have a good time and have a good match.
-We usually play Saturdays at 2 PM unless otherwise noted.
-See schedule for up to date match and practice information.
-Our local pub is Big Top Brewing Company located Downtown Gainesville off of SE 2nd Ave.
+We primarily play our "competitive" matches in the spring and use the fall season to "warm up" for spring league play.
+Regardless, we always have a good time and a good match.
+Typically, we play on Saturdays at 2 PM, unless otherwise specified.
+Please refer to the schedule for up-to-date match and practice information.
+Our local pub is Silver Q Billiards & Sports Bar, downtown off of University Ave.

-We encourage anyone who is interested to join us at any time during the season.
-If you are not in shape, do not worry about it.
-It’s like waiting until you are in shape to join a gym – it may never happen, so join us now.
-Our dues to play are $75 per season in addition to self-registration with USA rugby which offers some accident protection.
-In order to play you need a mouthguard, cleats, shorts, and socks, and we provide jerseys and warm-up shirts.
+We encourage anyone who's interested to join us at any time during the season.
+If you're not in shape, don't worry about it.
+It's like waiting until you're in shape to join a gym – it may never happen, so join us now.
+Our dues to play are $75 per season, in addition to self-registration with USA Rugby, which offers some accident protection.
+To play, you'll need a mouthguard, cleats, shorts, and socks, and we provide jerseys and warm-up shirts.

 Please contact one of our officers for more information and to learn how you too can become a Hog!